vlayer-xyz/vlayer/book/src/appendix/architecture/solidity.md

 ## Data flow

 Proving data flow is composed of three steps.
-It starts at guest, which returns `GuestOutput`.
-GuestOutput consist of two fields: `execution_commitment` and `evm_call_result`.
+It starts at `Guest`, which returns `GuestOutput`. `GuestOutput` consist of two fields: `execution_commitment` and `evm_call_result`.

 See the code snippets below for pseudocode:

 ```rust
 pub struct GuestOutput {